ember-intl/ember-intl/README.md

 ### Translation Compilation

 At build time, ember-intl walks all of the translations within the project and attempts to locate missing translations keys.
 This is done through the `baseLocale` config property.
-If translations keys are found on the default locale but not on other locales, a warning is written to the console and ember-intl will automatically use the value from the default locale as a filler.
+If translations keys are found on the base but not on other locales, a warning is written to the console and ember-intl will automatically use the value from the base locale as a filler.

 ```js
 // config/environment.js